Rob Gronkowski's Girlfriend Camille Kostek Comments on Tom Brady and Gisele Bündchen's Marriage - E! Online

 In 2018, Rob, 33, first retired from the NFL but was back on the field in 2020 to play for the Tampa Bay Buccaneers.

-Camille's hot take on Tom and Gisele comes amid growing chatter that seven-time Superbowl champ and the supermodel could be calling it quits after 13 years of marriage.
+Camille's hot take on Tom and Gisele comes amid growing chatter that seven-time Super Bowl champ and the supermodel could be calling it quits after 13 years of marriage.
 Rumors of a rocky relationship began back in March when the NFL star—who shares to Benjamin, 12, and Vivian, 9, with Gisele and Jack, 15, with ex Bridget Moynahan—decided to unretire from NFL just one month after sharing he was stepping away from the sport after 22 years to "focus my time and energy on other things that require my attention."

 Gisele then publicly expressed her frustrations and "concerns" with her husband's decision return to the game, saying she wished he could be more available their family.